hildjj/edn-literal/draft-ietf-cbor-edn-literals.md

     represented by `888(null)`.
   * A simple sequence of string chunks is simply joined together.
-    In both cases of joining strings, the rules of {{Section G.4 of RFC8949@-cbor}} need to be followed; in particular, if a text string results from the joining operation, that result needs to be valid UTF-8.
+    In both cases of joining strings, the rules of {{Section G.4 of -cddl}} need to be followed; in particular, if a text string results from the joining operation, that result needs to be valid UTF-8.
   * Some of the strings may be app-strings.